mo100saad/SpaceThreading/README.txt

     - make

-This will create an executable file named cuinspace.
+This will create an executable file named SpaceThreading.

 Run the Program:

 Execute the compiled program with:
-    - ./cuinspace
+    - ./SpaceThreading

 Clean Up Build Artifacts: